TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-5.md

 # React-Window Implementation

 {% capture mrvs3_url %}{% link _posts/2024-02-12-modern-react-virtual-scroll-grid-3.md %}{% endcapture %}
 This is another feature that I'm porting over from the [react-window](https://github.com/bvaughn/react-window) controls.
 The controls keep track of whether the user is actively scrolling.
 This is used internally to determine how to render [overscan items]({{ mrvs3_url | append: "#get-range-to-render" }}).
 It can optionally be passed to child items so that they can change how they're rendered while scrolling.
-For example, they might disable heavyweight styles to ensure the control is as responsive as possible while scrolling.
+For example, they might disable heavyweight styles to ensure the control is as responsive as possible.

 The react-window implementation is fairly simple.
 An `isScrolling` state variable gets set whenever a scroll event is received.
 The flag is cleared after a 150ms timeout.
 Strangely, the timeout isn't implemented using the obvious JavaScript built-in `setTimeOut` function.